 The Shaw Center was selected as one of four locations to pilot the program in 2010.
 During that pilot, 9 undergraduate students completed 2700 hours of service at Syracuse schools and community agencies.
 Syracuse University students earned over $10,000 in AmeriCorps education awards, which could be immediately applied toward their student expenses.
 In 2011-12, Shaw Center has capacity to recruit 25 students for the program.

 AmeriCorps VISTA, or Volunteers in Service to America, is a national service program that was created more than 40 years ago through the Corporation for National and Community Service (CNCS) to fight poverty.
 It has become known colloquially as the domestic version of the Peace Corps.
 AmeriCorps VISTAs commit to a year of full-time, indirect service in a nonprofit agency or local government agency.
 In 2003, New York Campus Compact (NYCC) partnered with CNCS to work with institutions of higher education in areas of community engagement and service learning.
 NYCC VISTAs work with faculty, staff, students, and community members to address community defined needs, acting to improve the collaborations between the campus and the wider community.
-The Shaw Center has hosted four VISTAs in recent years: Patrick Marcil, 2006-2007; Colleen McAllister, 2007-2009; Laura Notarangelo, 2009-2010; and Amanda Stessen, 2010-2011, and Aaron Lester 2018-2019
+The Shaw Center has hosted four VISTAs in past years: Patrick Marcil, 2006-2007; Colleen McAllister, 2007-2009; Laura Notarangelo, 2009-2010; Amanda Stessen, 2010-2011, and Aaron Lester 2018-2019